LinuxForHealth/connect/platforms/s390x/README.md

 ## Before You Begin
 Perform these steps before you get started with the instructions in the main [README](../../README.md).

-### Install mkcert
-The mkcert utility has been built for you on s390x, but you need to place it on your path.
-You can leave mkcert in place and add connect/platforms/s390x to your path, or you can copy connect/platforms/s390x/mkcert to another directory already on your path.

 ### Install librdkafka
 To run connect locally (development mode) on s390x you must install librdkafka.
 If you want to run connect in a docker container, you may skip this step, as the connect container build also builds librdkafka.
 Follow this step to install librdkafka:
 ```shell